appseconnect/docs/_posts/home.md

 # APPSeCONNECT as iPaaS

-APPSeCONNECT is a smart and robust integration platform (IPaaS) and benefits the end user with incredible features and provide solutions to meet the ever-changing business requirements.
+APPSeCONNECT is a smart and robust integration platform (iPaaS) and benefits the end user with incredible features and provide solutions to meet the ever-changing business requirements.

-APPSeCONNECT as IPaaS - Save Time and Effort, Focus on Profitability & Boost Productivity
+APPSeCONNECT as iPaaS - Save Time and Effort, Focus on Profitability & Boost Productivity

 ## Save Time and Effort
 Seamlessly connect business-critical applications and save huge amount of time and effort by automating business processes